lucaslrodri/jupyter-tikz/README.md

 All notable changes to this project are presented below.

+## v0.5.4

+**🐞 Bug Fixes**

+- Docs: Removed the Jinja2 subsection from the README.

 ## v0.5.3

 **🐞 Bug Fixes**

-- Docs: Fixed Jinja section in installation.
+- Docs: Fixed Jinja section in `installation`.

 ## v0.5.2

 **🐞 Bug Fixes**

-- Docs: Fixed internal links in index.
+- Docs: Fixed internal links in `index`.

 ## v0.5.1